 “We endeavor to bring a balanced mix of resources, education and assistance together in a fun and meaningful way,” write the co-founders on the Collard Green Festival website.

 “To inspire healthier communities through urban agriculture, culinary experience, nutritional education, fitness, and family fun”

 In its inaugural year, TBCGF Inc. engaged the community in partnership with the Dr. Carter G. Woodson African-American Museum.

 TBCF isn’t alone.
 Collard Green Festivals are on the rise nationwide; however the event in St. Pete has its own unique twist!
 From fresh produce, plant cultivation, exploring diverse cooking methods, to dietary enlightenment and so much more, TBCGF embodies a communal and holistic focus towards living healthier lifestyles.

-The 2021 iteration of the event will take place on Saturday, May 15.
+The 2022 iteration of the event will take place on Saturday, February 19, from 9 am – 5 pm.
 Want to support TBCF today?
 Donations are always accepted to help support the Festival and its work in the community.

 What to read next: